vcatafesta/LetoDBf/Readme.txt

                                     Default: FPT for DBFCDX, DBT for DBFNTX, SMT for others.
       Memo_BSize =             -    for !expert! users !, this will change default memo blocksize
                                     for *NEW* created DBF data tables.
 Before doing so, you need a lesson about.
-      Lower_Path = 0           -    if 1, convert all paths and filenames to lower case;
+      Lower_Path = 0           -    default 0: respects requested filenames case sensitive
+                                    if 1, convert all paths and filenames to lower case;
-                                    This is useful if: all files at disk are in lower case, in your application they are named mixed case, and the [Linux] OS for server is case sensitive for filenames.
-      EnableFileFunc = 0       -    if 1, using of file functions ( leto_file(), leto_ferase(),leto_frename() etc ..
+                                    This is useful if all files at disk are in 'suggested' lower case, but name in source-code is written in mixed or upper case, which will fail for case sensitive 'storage' filesysten, EnableFileFunc = 0       -    if 1, using of file functions ( leto_file(), leto_ferase(),leto_frename() etc .. is allowed.
-                                    is allowed.
 Else these functions do nothing or return .F.
       EnableAnyExt = 0         -    if 1, *creating* of data tables and indexes with any extention, other than